eclipse-hono/hono/site/documentation/content/user-guide/mqtt-adapter.md

 MQTT *SUBSCRIBE* packet with a topic filter as described below on *the same MQTT connection* that is also used for publishing the telemetry, event or command response messages.
 Devices can subscribe with QoS 0 only.
 The adapter indicates the outcome of the subscription request by sending back a corresponding *SUBACK* packet.
-The SUBACK packet will contain *Success - QoS 0* (`0x00`) for a valid error topic filter and will contain the *Failure* (`0x80`) value for an invalid or unsupported filter.
+The SUBACK packet will contain *Success - QoS 0* (`0x00`) for a valid error topic filter.
+The SUBACK packet will contain the *Failure* (`0x80`) value in case of an invalid or unsupported filter and in case a gateway is trying to subscribe on behalf of a device that doesn't have the gateway in its list of supported `via` gateways.
 In order to again activate the default error handling behavior, the device can send an MQTT *UNSUBSCRIBE* packet to the adapter, including the same topic filter that has been used to subscribe.

 The following sections define the topic filters to use for subscribing to error messages and the resulting error message topic.
 Instead of the `error` topic path segment, the shorthand version `e` is also supported.